bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Module Challenge

 Students will be creating their first portfolio page from scratch using advanced CSS and HTML.
-This project allows students to show off their skills by incrementally adding and improving on portfolio page that students will create in this challenge.
+This project allows students to show off their skills by incrementally adding and improving on a portfolio page that students will create in this Challenge.

 [Module 02 Challenge](../../01-Class-Content/02-Advanced-CSS/02-Challenge)